 Next Steps

 Now that all the heavy lifting is over, the big question is what to do next.
-Consider installing a new, upgraded carpet, or think about changing up your flooring with something new like hardwood or laminate.
+Consider installing a new, upgraded carpet, or change your flooring with something new like hardwood or laminate.